Steve-120/fractory/README.md

 sudo n 16
 ```

-To run the app, put in the SESSION_SECRET env variable, and then do `npm install` then `npm start`.
+To run the app locally, put in the SESSION_SECRET env variable, and then do `npm install` then `npm start`.

+Vercel doesn't support Node v16 anymore.

 ## Screencaps